turingschool/gear-up/privilege_and_empathy.markdown

 *   ___ Someone in your household suffered or suffers from mental illness.
 *   ___ You were ever made fun of or bullied for something you could not change or was beyond your control.
 *   ___ You have ever been spoken over because you could not articulate your thoughts fast enough.
-*   ___ You can show affection for your romantic partner in public without fear of ridicule or violence."
+*   ___ You can show affection for your romantic partner in public without fear of ridicule or violence.

 <!-- *   ___ You are right-handed.
 *   ___ You have a physically visible disability.